nayan-pradhan/TextMining_Apple_NLP/README.md

 # TextMining_Apple_NLP

 ## Goal:
-Find the most frequently used words in the Apple iPad Pro 2020 webpage
+Find the most frequently used words in the Apple iPad Pro 2020 webpage using BeautifulSoup, nltk, re, spacy, and matplotlib.

 ## Website Used:
 https://www.apple.com/ipad-pro/